 Keep going with the shampoo bar and you will gradually find that you don’t need to use the baking soda any more as your hair will stop producing so much oil to counter the store shampoo which has been stripping the oils every time you have used it.

-10. Buy loose fruits and veggies where possible.
 If you can, shop locally, seasonally, organically and as fresh out of the ground as possible.
+And don't forget to take your own bags!

 I also add a few drops of essential oils – citrus, clove or tea tree work really well.
 There is nothing that this mix has not been able to clean.
 It’s so easy and completely chemical free.

 And there you have it, my top tips to make some easy swaps to reduce your plastic load.
-Every little step you take in the right direction is a win!
+Every little step you take in the right direction is a win.
+Good luck!